 Capers are the small flower buds of the Capparis shrub, which grows in the Mediterranean.
 As…

-- 6 pitted green olive, roughly sliced
+- 6 pitted green olives, roughly sliced

 - 250g celeriac, peeled and cut into thin batons